elastic/search-ui/CONTRIBUTING.md

 ### Publishing

-Publish a new version from master
+Publish a new major or minor from master
 (Example, publishing 0.6.0)

 1. Run `npx lerna version 0.6.0 --force-publish=* --exact`.